Cousins carries Pelicans in first game against Kings - News 12 Now

 TIP-INS

-Kings: Sacramento fell to 5-14 since trading away Cousins in a deal that also sent Evans, Langston Galloway and first- and second-round draft choices to the Kings. … Galloway finished with three points. … When Hield was shooting in the first half, the backdrop to the hoop was tourism advertising for his native Bahamas spread across four sections of seating.
+Kings: Skal Labissiere scored 13 points for the Kings, who shot 39.3 percent (35 of 89).
+Tyreke Evans, Willie Cauley-Stein and Gerogios Papagiannis each scored 11 points.
+Sacramento fell to 5-14 since trading away Cousins in a deal that also sent Evans, Langston Galloway and first- and second-round draft choices to the Kings. … Galloway finished with three points. … When Hield was shooting in the first half, the backdrop to the hoop was tourism advertising for his native Bahamas spread across four sections of seating.
 The season-long ad campaign had been launched after the Pelicans used their sixth overall draft choice last summer to select Hield.

-Pelicans: New Orleans has won six straight at home, where it is now 21-18. … Davis became the first player in Pelicans history to score 2,000 points in a season.
-He needed 16 to hit that milestone coming into the game. … Cousins has hit five 3s three times in his past four games.
+Pelicans: E’Twaun Moore had 13 points for New Orleans, which shot 48.4 percent (46 of 94).
+Jordan Crawford and Dante Cunningham each scored 12 points. … New Orleans has won six straight at home, where it is now 21-18. … Davis became the first player in Pelicans history to score 2,000 points in a season. … Cousins has now made five 3s in a game three times in his past four contests.

 UP NEXT